kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 ## Network traffic filtering

 NetworkPolicy is defined for [layer 4](https://en.wikipedia.org/wiki/OSI_model#Layer_4:_Transport_layer) connections (TCP, UDP, and optionally SCTP).
-For all the other protocols, the behaviour may vary across network plugins.
+For all the other protocols, the behavior may vary across network plugins.

 {{< note >}}